 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-Warm and soft baked pears with ricotta and granola makes a delicious breakfast or healthy dessert.
-If you’re searching for a unique way to serve fruit at your next party or want something different from the usual oatmeal in the morning, try this nutritious dish!
-The recipe is easy to make, and you can prepare it ahead of time to save for later.
+Warm, soft baked pears with ricotta and granola make a delicious breakfast or dessert.
+If you’re looking for a unique way to serve fruit at your next gathering or want something different for breakfast, give this easy dish a try!
+You can even prepare it ahead of time for added convenience.

 A pear half on a plate with granola and ricotta.